threefoldfoundation/www_threefold_farming/content/page/token/how_it_works/section2/section2.md

 ---
 id: token_sec2
-title: Get rewarded with tokens
+title: Farmers connect capacity + compute
 ---

-By connecting your 3Node and providing capacity, you generate ThreeFold Tokens (TFT).
-This is called farming.
+This is done by Farmers, who receive TFT in exchange.